grscheller/scheller-linux-archive/adminLogs/noether2_PopOS_log.md

        link/ether ac:e0:10:8a:3d:85 brd ff:ff:ff:ff:ff:ff
 ```

-I only got a non-routeable IPv6 address.
+I only got a non routeable IPv6 address.
 Also the desktop network "app"
 has reduced functionality, as I would expect.

 After switching the `/etc/resolv.conf` from `stub-resolv.conf` to